-From ours — “content creators” — perspective, is Facebook like a large storage of pictures & videos for our followers. 🙂 Just imagine having a box where you’re putting stuff 🙂 .
+From our — “content creators” — perspective, Facebook is like a large storage of pictures & videos for our followers. 🙂 Just imagine having a box where you’re putting stuff :).

 If you put “large items” in the box, you can put only small amount of them in there — but if you were to put “small items” in the box, how many can fit in there?
 Certainly more than the large ones 😎 .

 Facebook is the same and therefore Zuck realised, that if each business owner were to upload high-quality 30MB pictures every second into the platform, it would quickly run out of this space to store pictures (actually it wouldn’t – it would run out of money to buy additional “space” 🙂 )

 So, the solution is simple — and in fact, there is really a small difference between 30MB and 1MB image (it is also unnoticeable by the majority of people), so why would Facebook show you high-ultra-mega quality images, if it needn’t to? 🙂

 And this is exactly what happens.
 Facebook is so drastically compressing the images you upload, that sometimes there is visible quality loss.

 What to do about it?

 1. Prepare images by yourself

 Like don’t upload a 23MB, 12,000 x 10,000 px image into Facebook, would you?
 It won’t work.
 Rather, brief your graphic designer to create a 1200x628px image for your link post instead – and chances of it showing up correctly are much higher.